 1. In-province newborn claims

-For in-province claims the mother's PHN will need to go in the registration number field for the claim.
+For in-province claims the mother's PHN will need to go in the Guardian Registration Number field for the claim.
 You can add this directly to the baby's patient record OR if you already have the mother's PHN in ClinicAid you can just leave the baby's patient record void of a PHN and add it into the bill manually in the advanced tab of the invoice.
 For newborns you must also select a newborn code on the advanced tab.
 With the selection of a Newborn code in ClinicAid you will also be prompted to enter a service recipient data segment on the demographics tab with a guardian ULI which would also just be the mother's PHN.

 2. Out-of-province claims